The linkage class of a grade three complete intersection: Representation theory background

 \section{Representation theory background}

 We summarize the necessary results on representation theory and Schubert varieties, working in the general setting of Kac-Moody Lie algebras where possible, since this will be needed for studying $\Rgen$ in \S\ref{sec:Rgen}.
-At this level of generality, most of the material in this section can be found in \cite{KumarBook}.
-Other general facts about Lie algebras, e.g. Baker-Campbell-Hausdorff, can be found in \cite{HumphreysBook}.